isomerpages/psd-psw/_exclusives-2022/Exclusives 2022/Civil Service Club Membership Promotion.md

 ---
 # Civil Service Club Membership Promotion

-There’s no better time to join as a Civil Service Club member!
-Enjoy the below exclusive membership promotion if you sign up between 1 to 31 Jul 2022.
+Don't miss this greater savings opportunity when you sign up now as a Civil Service Club member!
+Enjoy this limited-time offer when you sign up between 1 to 31 Jul 2022.

 ![](/images/CSC_membership_promo_2022.jpg)